 Accurately reflects the scope of the applicant fishery, being as specific as possible about location, species, and gear.
 Applicant Name If the applicant does not represent the whole fishery, the name should specify what portion is covered.
 If multiple improvement projects exist in the fishery, names should distinguish between them.
-MarinTrust IF Stage • An indication of whether a Fishery Improvement Project (FIP) is already underway, and if so for how long it has been active, and how much progress has been made
+MarinTrust IP Stage An indication of whether a Fishery Improvement Project (FIP) is already underway, and if so for how long it has been active, and how much progress has been made.
 One or more objectives that define the scope of the FAP.
 Objective(s) Objectives must be time bound (include end date), and measurable (e.g., by X date, the FAP will accomplish Y).
-Scope of objectives is appropriate for the fishery type Description • 3 to 4 sentences providing additional detail on the FAP's scope and objectives entered.
-Primary Applicant Contact Contact info for at least one public applicant contact entered.
-Project Dates Expected start date is based on whether there is an existing FIP in platent of the plat Species At least one primary species selected.
+Scope of objectives is appropriate for the fishery type.
+Description 3 to 4 sentences providing additional detail on the FAP's scope and objectives entered.

+Primary Applicant Contact Contact information for at least one public applicant contact entered (this will usually be the FIP Coordinator).
+Project Dates Expected start date is based on whether there is an existing FIP in place; end date is based on the Fishery Action Plan.
+Month/year entered for both.
+Species At least one primary species selected.
 Gear Type(s) At least one gear type selected.
-FAO Major Fishing Area completed.
-Location(s) Information on EEZ and RFMOs entered if relevant.
+Location(s) FAO Major Fishing Area completed.
+Information on EEZ and RFMOs entered if relevant.
 Information on the regulator of the fishery.